 But Kano didn’t stop there, they were also getting picked up by many of the traditional tech news outlets – the sorts that hobbyists might read.
 It’s quite possible that some of the more credible articles (like the one above) actually helped facilitate the media outlet posts – which can drive a lot of traffic.

-Hack your startup outreach with tools like @ahrefs @compete & @similarweb to see where competitors had success
+Hack your startup outreach with tools like @ahrefs @semrush & @similarweb to see where competitors had success

 Here’s a great post on TheNextWeb which added extra awareness to their campaign: